abilkhan024/vimium-native/SECURITY.md

 # Security Policy

+Since application doesn't perform any network interactions, most crucial security concerns like RCE's are impossible.
+However, if you have any vulnerability concerns, you can report it (see below)

 ## Supported Versions

 Any version with ❌ are no longer supported and may face issues in it.